 12. List up to three industries (e.g., medicine, aerospace, technology, insurance, hospitality, etc.) that you are interested in working in after graduation.

-- - Medicine
+- - MEDICINE

-- Education
+- BIOENGINEERING

 - 1. Medicine

-2. Technology
+2. Research

 - 1. Technology